 You can modify your virtual machine’s network adapter, the connection to the adapter when starting up the virtual machine, and the adapter type.
 You can also verify the port ID and your MAC address.

 This interface is useful in the event of a network malfunction.
-You can check that the port ID corresponds to the ID listed in the
+You can verify that the port ID corresponds to the ID listed in the

 Ports tabs for that adapter.

-The CD/DVD reader allows you, for example, to mount ISO images on your virtual machine.
+A virtual CD/DVD drive allows you, for example, to mount ISO images on your virtual machine.

-We recommend that you delete the CD/DVD reader after using it, as it could in fact prevent the virtual machine from being moved.
+We recommend that you delete the CD/DVD drive after using it, as it could in fact prevent the virtual machine from being moved.